Developers aren't reading your docs

 The problem with public AI models

-When a developer asks an AI about your product, the model either relies on training data or searches the web.
-Both are broken.
+When a developer asks an AI about your product, the model either relies on training data or searches the web, and both are broken.

 It gets worse for internal docs